HEMLab/HiPIMS-CUDA/Userguide.md

 | *times\_setup.dat* | Four values respectively indicate model start time, total time, output interval, and backup interval in seconds |  |
 | *device\_setup.dat* | Values to define the ID of GPU devices that used to run model in each subdomain. |  |

+*Note: The IntegratedShallowFlowSolver for landslide movement only requires the first three input files*

 ## 4. Model Outputs

 The outputs of HiPIMS include three types: